Passenger falls out NJ Transit train and onto tracks when doors open on wrong side

 NJ Transit did not comment on any injuries sustained by the passenger who fell from the train car.

-Ironically, acording to another tweet Monday, the train doors of a different NJ Transit train opened on the wrong side while that train was stationed at Penn Station in Manhattan.AlertMe
+Ironically, according to another tweet Monday, the train doors of a different NJ Transit train opened on the wrong side while that train was stationed at Penn Station in Manhattan.AlertMe